Linear superposition as a core theorem of quantum empiricism: Numeri

 with a single symbol $\pm$.
-It is not difficult to see that the choice of sign~$+$ or $-$ leads to models that are isomorphic in regard to which of representatives $(+1,0)$ or $(-1,0)$ should be assigned for the identical replication $\oper[-1]{\mathds I}$.
+It is a simple matter to see that the choice of sign~$+$ or $-$ leads to the models that are isomorphic in regard to which of representatives $(+1,0)$ or $(-1,0)$ should be assigned for the identical replication $\oper[-3]{\mathds I}$.
 By virtue of \eqref{unar} it does not matter, and we declare

 This is nothing more nor less than the canonical multiplication of complex numbers $\msf n+\ri\cdot\msf m=\frak a\in\bbC$, if the following identifications are performed: